|Wood-Destroying Insect Inspection Reports|

 Now that you know what a WDIIR is, let's talk about what a WDIIR is not.
 A WDIIR is not a structural damage report – it is only a report about visible damage relating to infestation, not about structural damage for other reasons, such as earthquakes or floods.

 A WDIIR is not a guarantee of the absence of wood-destroying insects.
 An inspection is an important tool in evaluating the soundness of a structure, but there are limitations.
 After all, an inspector can't pick up a house and look under it, or take it apart and put it back together.

 So what good is a WDIIR if it does not guarantee that a house is free from termites?
 Well, aside from identifying obvious infestations and previous treatment, WDIIR's highlight potential problem areas.

 Here are some things that buyers should look for:

 WDIIR's provide valuable information for the sale of a home, and document its present condition for future reference.
 Unfortunately, there is no state law that requires a WDIIR for the sale of a structure; it is a requirement of the lending institution.
 State law does dictate that WDIIR's meet certain minimum standards.

-By law, all pest control applicators, inspectors and companies must be licensed by the Office of Pest Management.
+By law, all pest control applicators, inspectors and companies must be licensed by the Pest Management Division.
 The general public may call the Commission or click here to find out if any applicator/inspector or company is properly licensed.

 In addition, the Commission maintains a database on the WDIIR's and post construction termite treatments performed on homes in Arizona.4.
 What do termites look like ?